ThiagoCTN/pyglet_cube_rotation/README.md

 I'm just cleaning the code, making it more updated and clear in order to help others to know how to start writing a pyglet project.

+Since Pyglet [is not supporting OpenGL 2.0 anymore after the release of the Pyglet 2.0 version](https://pyglet.readthedocs.io/en/latest/programming_guide/migration.html), this project will not upgrade Pyglet to the most modern versions for legacy reasons.
+If you are searching for a modern "hello world" example, this is not what you are looking for!

 ## How to download

 ### Using git